praccu/blog/index.md

 ### Set up Todoist, retrieve your API Token
 Get your Todoist API token [here](https://todoist.com/app/settings/integrations/developer), and put it into your Home Assistant config where I have "REDACTED".

+### Setting up Home Assistant
+I had to [set up Home Assistant](https://www.home-assistant.io/getting-started/) because this was my first project.
+I quite like it!

+I did need to buy a 50' long ethernet cable and attach an old RPi to my monitor for a while to get through the setup.

 ### Config for Home Assistant
 A few hacks here:
 * We use the command line and CURL with an echo to convert the list Todoist returns to a dictionary (because that's what Home Assistant can handle).